 So often one thing leads to another, and so it was when I made Shrimp & Grits with a Cajun Gastrique not too long ago!
-My sister came to visit shortly after and while she missed the Shrimp and Grits, she proposed we make Grillades & Grits.
+My sister came to visit shortly after and while she missed the Shrimp and Grits, she proposed we make New Orleans Grillades & Grits.
 It was a good call and we were off on yet another New Orleans inspired adventure!

 But back to the Grillades.
 Grillades is the name of the classic New Orleans beef medallions, pounded, seared and braised in a luscious gravy.
 If you’ve never had Grillades, think along the lines of a Swiss steak.
 Grillades, though, are so much more highly flavored.
 Not too hot, just a little spicy and a little saucy, just like us girls when we get together.
 Or so we believe, lol!